esper-io/console_docs/docs/apps/upload-apps.md

-## How to Upload an Enterprise Application to Esper Cloud?
+## How to Upload an Enterprise Application to the Esper Cloud?